greenm01/vb4x/docs/vb4x_player_guide.md

 ### 2\.4.2 Scouts

-Scouts are small drones outfitted with advanced sensors that aid with electronic warfare.
+Scouts are autonomous drones outfitted with advanced sensors that aid with electronic warfare.
 They give a boost to their Task Force during combat operations.

 Multiple scouts assigned to a task force do not lend additional benefits in combat, although it may be prudent to tactically place Scouts in more than one squadron in the event of destruction.